Alprazolam (Xanax) Abuse, Addiction, And Treatment Options

 - Seeking out someone else’s prescription when they themselves do not have one.

-Either of these cases qualify as drug abuse.
+Either of these cases qualifies as drug abuse.

 A medical professional has had many years of education to direct their prescribing choices.
 You (or your loved one) on the other hand are making decisions on your own which could jeopardize your health and life.